This article is more than 1 year old

 Analysis When OpenStack announced itself on July 19, 2010, it gave itself a mission “to produce the ubiquitous OpenSource Cloud Computing platform that will meet the needs of public and private clouds regardless of size, by being simple to implement and massively scalable.”

 Measured against that mission statement, the project has mostly failed.
-OpenStack has proven massively scalable, but it has become an afterthought among hyperscale public clouds.
-It is also far from ubiquitous – analyst firm Gartner thinks it’s scored about 2,000 serious production implementations.
-OpenStack is simply not the simplest way to build a private cloud: hyperconverged infrastructure with either VMware or Nutanix under the hood has arguably earned that crown.
+OpenStack has proven massively scalable, but hyperscale public clouds don't use it.
+It is also far from ubiquitous – analyst firm Gartner can find around 2,000 serious production implementations.
+Meanwhile, tens of thousands of private clouds run hyperconverged infrastructure stacks from either VMware or Nutanix, strongly suggesting they have cornered the market among buyers who value simplicity.
 VMware may also rule the public cloud, as over 4,000 clouds run by service providers employ Virtzilla’s software.

-OpenStack’s aspirations didn’t seem unreasonable in 2010, when NASA and Rackspace donated the code to the world, and a community formed to build an open-source cloud platform.
+OpenStack’s aspirations didn’t seem unreasonable in 2010, when NASA and Rackspace formed the project and quickly built a community that aimed to create an open-source cloud platform.
 That community delivered its first release – named Austin – on October 21, 2010.

 “It had a massive agenda which was to counter Amazon,” said Michael Warrilow, a Gartner research vice president.

 Tristan Goode, the CEO of OpenStack consultancy Aptira and a former member of the OpenStack board, recalls an early OpenStack event in Beijing during which a Chinese government speaker said: “OpenStack will smash the monopoly of the Western cloud providers”.